whamcloud/Online-Help/docs/Install_Guide/guide.md

 -   Describes how to install Intel® Enterprise Edition for Lustre\* software

--   Describes how to configure Intel® Manager for Lustre\* software
+-   Describes how to configure Manager for Lustre\* software

 -   Describes how to add storage servers to the Lustre file system